shamansim/simon/_pages/photography.md

 To this aim, I practice film and digital photography.
 I have a tendency to prefer black and white photographs (which is what we can only reliably capture anyway).
 I like to play with the *natural* patterns, geometry, contrasts, brightness,..., while minimizing post-processing of the photos.

-I see photography as a quest of the unlikely.
+I consider photography as a quest of the unlikely.

 # Photo exhibitions